ScamSleuth/ScamSleuth-Resource-Center/README.md

 | [tnt-home-FedEx.top](./tnt-home-FedEx.top/) | Active |
 | [updatewallet-ledger.com](./updatewallet-ledger.com/) | Resolved |

 Note: Statuses are updated based on follow-ups and verifications.
-“Resolved” means the scam has been taken down or neutralized; “Active” means it is still live or under observation.
+“Resolved” means the scam has been taken down or neutralized, “Active” means it is still live or under observation and "Evolved" means the scam has changed and evolved into another scam.

 ## Contribution
 If you have encountered a scam and would like to contribute, please add a new entry following the structure outlined above.
 Ensure any personal information is anonymized before sharing.